Bug report #1451

 Is there any other factor that can trigger this CPU consumption?

-#5 Updated by Martin Dobias about 10 years ago
+#5 Updated by Martin Dobias over 10 years ago

 The problem is still there.
 Ubuntu, Qt 4.7.0.